techctu/AutoCompleteJS/readme.md

 This package is based in an idea from <http://www.eladyarkoni.com/2012/09/sublime-text-auto-complete-plugin.html> with performance improvements from  https://github.com/eladyarkoni/MySignaturePlugin/pull/7 and packed here for better openness

+# Furter improvements

+- Parse files with something like this: http://esprima.org/ instead of using RegExp

   [Sublime Text]: http://www.sublimetext.com/3